Seattle Citroën

 1010 NE Grand Ave (1964 to the mid-1970’s)

 In April of 1964, Sagner opened a lot at 1010 NE Grand Avenue for new and used cars.
-A 1973 photo exists of this lot.
+A 1973 photo exists of this location (below).
 The lot was vacant for many years but a new building now occupies the location.
 See "then and now" photos below.
 It is not clear when Sagner shut down this location.

 VIntagePortland.WorldPress.com